Volkswagen Sharan

-The Volkswagen Sharan is a seven-seater minivan that was produced by the German Volkswagen Group and built at the AutoEuropa plant in Palmela, Portugal, with a front-wheel-drive version across two generations, from 1995 to 2022.
+The Volkswagen Sharan is a seven-seater minivan that was produced by the German Volkswagen Group.
+It was built at the AutoEuropa plant in Palmela, Portugal across two generations from 1995 to 2023.
 Through badge engineering, the Volkswagen Sharan shares the same platform with the SEAT Alhambra, and the first generation was also in most respects identical to the Ford Galaxy.
-From 2010 to 2022 the Sharan was in its second generation.
-It is described in the motor industry as a multi-purpose vehicle (MPV).
+A second generation was produced from 2010 to 2023.
+It has a front-engine, front-wheel-drive layout and is described in the motor industry as a multi-purpose vehicle (MPV).

 First generation (Typ 7M; 1995)

 The Sharan was the Volkswagen-badged product from a joint venture between Volkswagen and Ford Motor Company to produce vehicles in the increasingly important MPV market, which was filled at the time by Renault's Espace and Chrysler's Voyager.
 The resulting Volkswagen Sharan concept (and Ford Galaxy) was shown at the 1994 Paris Auto Show, and production started in May 1995.
 The name Sharan was said to be derived from the Persian word 'Shahran' meaning "Carrier of Kings".
 However, according to Volkswagen, it is a made-up word, like 'Touran'.

 Development began in top-secret in 1987, known only to the highest level members of the respective companies, with a team consisting of Ford's Steve Harper, Paul Coucill, and Volkswagen's Peter Knapp.
 Harper's design was chosen at the first review that September.
 It originally had a very different boxier design, and used a conventional minivan layout with a single sliding-door.

 The Volkswagen Group subsequently rebadged the Sharan and sold it as the SEAT Alhambra alongside the Sharan.
 All variants were produced at the joint venture's plant AutoEuropa in Portugal, alongside the closely related Ford Galaxy.
 The Sharan was on sale from 1995 to 2010, accompanied with facelifts in 2000 and 2004.

 As of 2007, the annual production for the Sharan is in the 50,000 unit range; it is sold in Europe, South Africa and some Asia Pacific and Latin American countries.
 In Mexico, it was available with the 1.8L Turbo 4 cil 150 hp with five speed Tiptronic automatic gearbox in Comfortline trim only, while in Argentina it is available with the 1.8L Turbo and the 1.9L TDI 115 hp four cylinder engines, in both five speed manual and five speed Tiptronic transmissions in Trendline trim only.